Montreal-style smoked meat: Preparation

-Although the preparation method is similar to that of New York pastrami, Montreal smoked meat is cured in seasoning with more cracked peppercorns and savoury flavourings, such as coriander, garlic, and mustard seed.
+Although the preparation method is similar to that of New York pastrami, Montreal smoked meat is cured in seasoning with more cracked peppercorns and similar savoury flavourings, such as coriander, garlic, and mustard seed.
 The recipe for Montreal steak seasoning is based on the seasoning mixture for Montreal smoked meat.

 Montreal smoked meat is made with variable-fat brisket, whereas pastrami is more commonly made with the fat-marbled navel or plate cut.
 This is because "navel is much harder to find in Canada because of its British beef cut tradition".
 The use of brisket means that smoked meat is "not fattier throughout the cut, but it has a larger cap of fat, and it has a stringier texture, more fibrous.
 American-style pastrami is more marbled with fat and has a denser texture."

 Montreal smoked meat is typically served in the form of a light-rye bread sandwich accompanied with yellow mustard.
 While some Montreal smoked meat is brine-cured like corned beef, with spices applied later, many smoked meat establishments prefer dry-curing directly with salt and spices.